-ATM's coastal and structural engineers are experienced in addressing the challenges of marina structures planning and design.
+ATM’s engineers are experienced in addressing the challenges of marina structures through planning and design.
 Our extensive working knowledge of coastal environments and practical experience gives us a unique understanding of the site-specific needs of coastal structures and their effect on natural systems.
-We use the most advanced analytical and numerical engineering tools for engineering design that conforms to the highest standards.
+ATM uses the most advanced analytical and numerical engineering tools for engineering design that conforms to the highest standards.

 Our in-house numerical modeling capabilities of coastal processes, hydraulics and water quality allow us to optimize the design process.
 In addition, our experience in environmental sciences and marina planning provides valuable insight for a comprehensive marina design, and sets us apart from other firms that only specialize in engineering.